Quickly build high-accuracy Generative AI applications on enterprise data using Amazon Kendra, LangChain, and large language models

 - If you want to use Flan-T5-XL or Flan-T5-XXL, deploy them to an endpoint for inference using Amazon SageMaker Studio Jumpstart.

-- Follow the instructions in the GitHub repo to install the
+- Follow the instructions in the GitHub repo to install the prerequisites, including LangChain, and sample applications.

 - In a command line window, change to the